 A cappella quartet.
 Vocal Group.
 Vocal Band.
 Whichever name you prefer, we’re four guys making music with just our voices, based in Kamloops, British Columbia.
-Slow No Tempo is Alexander Bell, Ryan Noakes, Graham Specht, and Simon Walter.
+Slow No Tempo is Ryan Noakes, Rylee Owen, Graham Specht, and Simon Walter.

 Slow No Tempo was formed in the fall of 2018.
 We sing a wide variety of music; from rock to sea shanties to jazz to barbershop and everything in between, all with our beautiful blend of voices and unique brand of humour.
 We have wowed audiences at everything from gala events to the Farmer’s Market.
 Every year we pick a local charity for our Singing Valentine fundraiser.

 Meet The Singers